Discipleship Training

 The apostles sought to establish believers in the essentials of faith and obedience.
 They addressed confusion, persecution, and moral testing with practical guidance rooted in the gospel.
 These letters clarified genuine faith and taught believers how to endure with hope.

-James (45–48) – Calls believers to live out genuine faith through obedience, integrity, and mercy that reflect God’s wisdom.
+James (45–48): Calls believers to live out genuine faith through obedience, integrity, mercy, and wisdom.

 Middle Writings (AD 55–68)